-1. Convert the Results tab of the OIC spreadsheet into a Cube-readable format by extracting the data in the combined per-mile delay and combined per-boarding delay columns.54 When an individual operator is run, values will be null or zero for all other operators.
+- 1. Convert the Results tab of the OIC spreadsheet into a Cube-readable format by extracting the data in the combined per-mile delay and combined per-boarding delay columns.
+When an individual operator is run, values will be null or zero for all other operators. - 2.
+Paste the operational impact values into two BLOCK files, using the relevant Travel Model One mode codes to identify the rows to modify. - a.
+When evaluating all operators in the region, start with blank BLOCK files for both permile and per-boarding delays.

-50 Wait times are capped at 60 minutes.
+100 Wait times are capped at 60 minutes.
 It is assumed that after that point, a passenger will give up on that operator and switch to another transit mode, use their personal automobile, join a carpool, use a bus bridge, or otherwise defer their trip.

-51 Refer to the earlier comment about catastrophic failure scenarios.
+101 Refer to the earlier comment about catastrophic failure scenarios.

-52 For example, 1080 minutes for a 6 AM to 12 AM service schedule.
+102 For example, 1080 minutes for a 6 AM to 12 AM service schedule.

-53 Funding levels can be either inputs or outputs of TERM-Lite in Step 1.
+103 Funding levels can be either inputs or outputs of TERM-Lite in Step 1.

-54 Cube is the travel model software used by Travel Model One for network coding.
+104 Cube is the travel model software used by Travel Model One for network coding.